webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 main();
 ```

-The code above is fairly self explanatory.
-First we request an adapter by using the
+The code above is fairly self-explanatory.
+First, we request an adapter by using the
 [`?.` optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
 so that if `navigator.gpu` does not exist then `adapter` will be undefined.
 If it does exist then we'll call `requestAdapter`.
 It returns its results asynchronously
 so we need `await`.
 The adapter represents a specific GPU.
 Some devices
 have multiple GPUs.

-From the adapter we request the device but again use `?.` so that if adapter happens
+From the adapter, we request the device but again use `?.` so that if adapter happens
 to be undefined then device will also be undefined.

-If the `device` not set it's likely the user has an old browser.
+If the `device` is not set it's likely the user has an old browser.

 Next up we look up the canvas and create a `webgpu` context for it.
 This will
 let us get a texture to render to.
 That texture will be used to display the canvas in the